MathewHDYT/OneShare/_docs/notes/haskell/types_classes.md

 signum :: a -> a
 ```

-Only the basic tyoes `Int`, `Integer`, `Float`, `Double` are instances of `Num`.
+Only the basic types `Int`, `Integer`, `Float`, `Double` are instances of `Num`.

-Furthermore negative numbers must be paranthesised, when used as arguments, to ensure correct interpretation of the minus sign.
+Furthermore, negative numbers must be parenthesized, when used as arguments, to ensure correct interpretation of the minus sign.

 ```haskell
 > signum (-3)